alan-yilun-li/Sojournee/README.md

 # Sojournee
-Geo-caching game -- sets pins in your area; a Google Street View picture of where the pin is will be displayed to you.
+Geo-caching Photo game -- sets pins in your area; a Google Street View picture of where the pin is will be displayed to you.
 Take a picture similar enough to the Street View picture to earn points!